-I have done a variety of cruises and my suggestion for a first-timer would be to do the cruise in the daytime so you can really see all the sites, including Notre Dame, La Conciergerie, the Musée d’Orsay, and the Eiffel Tower.
+I have done a variety of boat tours in Paris and my suggestion for a first-timer would be to do the cruise in the daytime so you can really see all the sites, including Notre Dame, La Conciergerie, the Musée d’Orsay, and the Eiffel Tower.
 Some cruise lines include:

 Sightseeing and Lunch/Dinner Cruises

 The following three provide sightseeing cruises lasting about 1 hour (13.5-15 Euros) as well as lunchtime and dinnertime cruises lasting 1:45-2:30 hours in duration (41-205 Euros).
 Your choice of which company may depend on where you want to depart.

 Bateaux Parisiens -leaves from Port de la Bordonnais (by the Eiffel Tower)

 Vedettes du Pont Neuf -leaves from Square du Vert Galant on Ile de la Cité

 Like A Bus….On Water

 Batobus provides unlimited travelling on the boat for a specified period of time (ie. 1 day, 2 consecutive days, or unlimited use for a year).
 The cost ranges from 17-60 Euros and allows you to get on and off, much like the “hop on, hop off buses”.
 The Batobus stops at 9 locations along the Seine.

 One of my favourite things to do is take the 13 km (easy) night time bike tour with Fat Tire Bike Co because you ride through Paris so easily and then end off the night on a river cruise drinking wine.
 How good is that!?!